 - Slice the avocados in half, lengthwise and twist to separate.
 Remove the pit and scoop out 1-1.5 tablespoons of avocado, creating a larger cavity.

-- Place the avocado halves into a baking dish and gently crack one egg on top of each half.
+- Place the avocado halves in a baking dish, to keep them upright, and gently crack one egg on top of each half.

 - Bake for 15-20 minutes.